avineesh456/Content_Moderator/README.md

 Tech Stack
 Category	Technology / Library
-Backend Framework	.NET 8, ASP.NET Core Web API
+Backend Framework:	.NET 9, ASP.NET Core Web API

-Machine Learning	ML.NET
+Machine Learning:	ML.NET

-Caching	Redis (via Microsoft.Extensions.Caching.StackExchangeRedis) Containerization	Docker, Docker Compose
+Caching;	Redis (via Microsoft.Extensions.Caching.StackExchangeRedis)

-Logging	Serilog (Sinks for Console and File)
+Containerization:	Docker, Docker Compose

-CSV Data Processing	CsvHelper
+Logging:	Serilog (Sinks for Console and File)

-Export to Sheets
+CSV Data Processing:	CsvHelper Export to Sheets

 System Architecture

 The service operates on a simple, scalable request-response flow.
 Incoming requests are first checked against the Redis cache.
 If the result is found (a cache hit), it's returned immediately.
 If not (a cache miss), the request is passed to the ML.NET model for prediction, and the result is then cached for future requests before being returned to the client.

 Code snippet